 - Whipped topping and additional chopped pecans, toasted, optional

 - In a small bowl, combine pie crust mix and pecans.
 Gradually add water, tossing with a fork until dough forms a ball.
-Roll out to fit a 9-in. deep-dish pie plate.
+Roll out to fit a 9-in. deep-dish pie plate or cast iron skillet.
 Transfer pastry to pie plate.
 Flute edges; set aside.

 - In a food processor, combine the eggs, sweet potatoes, milk, pumpkin pie spice, vanilla and salt; blend until smooth.
 Pour into pastry.

 - Bake at 425° for 15 minutes.
 Reduce heat to 350°; bake 30-35 minutes longer or until a knife inserted in the center comes out clean.
 Cool on a wire rack.
 Garnish with whipped topping and toasted pecans if desired.

 Nutrition Facts1 piece: 417 calories, 17g fat (6g saturated fat), 96mg cholesterol, 436mg sodium, 59g carbohydrate (42g sugars, 3g fiber), 9g protein.